kubernetes-sigs/testgrid/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about using testgrid
+about: Ask a question about using TestGrid.
 labels: kind/support

 ---